EURAM Awards and Grants

 Thomas Zellweger

-Hierarchy: A Key Idea for Business and Society, Routledge (2019), John Child
+Hierarchy: A Key Idea for Business and Society, Routledge (2019)

 Cross-cultural management revisited.
 A qualitative approach, Oxford University Press (2020), Philippe d’Iribarne, Sylvie Chevrier, Alain Henry, Jean-Pierre Segal & Geneviève Tréguer-Felten